sarahmarie23/CSSSKL-142/Lab1/Lab1Notes.md

     >
     > 🔷 In BlueJ, hightlight lines of code and click F8 to comment it out and F7 to uncomment.
 If you don't like those buttons, you can change them under Options > Key Bindings...

-2. Fix errors at the top first; sometimes, this will fix errors later in the code.
+2. **Fix errors at the top first**; sometimes, this will fix errors later in the code.

-3. Read the error messages.
+3. **Read the error messages**.
 Sometimes it tells you exactly what you need to do.

-4. Read your code **line by line** and simulate what's happening on paper or a whiteboard.
+4. **Read your code line by line** and simulate what's happening on paper or a whiteboard.

 ### Common Syntax Errors